rjferguson21/big-bang/docs/developer/ci-workflow.md

 If required, the upgrade step can skipped when MR title starts with 'SKIP UPGRADE'

 ### BigBang Pipeline Stages

+This pipeline to triggered by following for individual bigbang packages:
+- merge request events
+  -  Note: Currently upgrade step only runs during MR events
+- manual tag events
+- commits to default branch

 The pipeline is split into several stages: